 --

-When people learn - as I doubt they will - that they can't get
+When people learn - as I doubt they will - that they can't get something for nothing, crime will diminish and we shall all live in greater harmony.

 - "Yellow Kid" Weil